Skip to main contentSkip to navigation

 Older SSD controllers used BCH (Bose-Chaudhuri-Hocquenghem) error correction, which treats each bit independently.
 LDPC uses probability graphs: it models relationships between bits across a NAND page & iteratively converges on the most likely original data pattern.
 This lets LDPC correct more bit errors per page than BCH at the same redundancy overhead.
 For TLC NAND storing 3 bits per cell, the difference matters.
 TLC cells degrade faster than SLC or MLC, and the additional correction margin from LDPC extends the drive's usable life by thousands of program/erase cycles.

 The IG5236's advanced 4K LDPC engine processes 4KB codewords with a higher iteration count than the IG5216's earlier engine.
 More iterations means stronger correction at the cost of additional latency.
 Under normal operation, this latency is invisible.
-During recovery, PC-3000 SSD can push the iteration count beyond the controller's default limits to extract data from pages the controller had already marked as uncorrectable.
+On supported controller families, PC-3000 SSD can push the iteration count beyond the controller's default limits during firmware-level recovery.
+No equivalent vendor utility ships for Innogrit on PC-3000 SSD v3.8.10, so this is an architectural property of the drive in normal use, not a recovery lever.

 Read Retry Voltage Threshold Shifting